tschuelia/snakemake-on-slurm-clusters/README.md

   When you run `clusterstatus`, you will see an output like this: `R (Running) 55` that tells you that you currently have 55 jobs running on the cluster.
 - With the new slurm plugin, jobs should be automatically cancelled when you terminate your snakemake pipeline.
 However, you should always make sure that this the case (e.g. using `clusterstatus`).
 If jobs are still running or pending, terminate them manually by running `scancel -u $(whoami)`.
 - You can use `sinfo` to see the current usage of the cluster, how many nodes are idle, used, or down.
 - You can use `squeue` to see the current scheduling queue including the priority of all jobs.
+- Always write files to the external file system `/hits/fast` and not to your home directory.
+- Try to separate your jobs into chunks as small as possible and try to allocate as few ressources as possible/reasonable.
+It is more likely that your jobs will be scheduled soon if you only require a few threads or one node.
+If you try to do everything at once and ask for 20 nodes, you will have to wait a while for your pipeline to finish.

 <hr>